microprediction/timemachines/INSTALL.md

+Two suggested paths:

+    1. Try the pure pip route
+    2. Use miniconda

+I definitely suggest the latter if you are an M1 user

-## Install on python virtual environment
+# Option 1) Install on python virtual environment
 See the reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1) if you are not familiar.
 Skip to next section if using mac silicon (new M1).
 Example of creating new env:

     mkdir virtual-envs